Credit Suisse board member Gottschling to exit after risk management debacle

-Credit Suisse (CSGN.S) board member and risk committee chairman Andreas Gottschling will not stand for re-election, the Swiss bank said on Friday, the latest head to roll among top leadership after the Greensill and Archegos debacles.
+ZURICH (Reuters) - Credit Suisse board member and risk committee chairman Andreas Gottschling will not stand for re-election, the Swiss bank said on Friday, the latest head to roll among top leadership after the Greensill and Archegos debacles.

 Gottschling is leaving after proxy adviser Glass Lewis and some of Credit Suisse’s large investors were opposed his re-election to the board at the shareholders meeting due to be held later on Friday.